 30 Best True Crime Podcasts You Should Be Listening To

 Murder, mystery, and macabre—these true crime podcasts have it all.

 True crime podcasts you’ll get hooked on immediately

 Podcasts have really taken off within the last decade.
 People love listening to different stories wherever they are (as long as they know how to listen to podcasts.)
 One of the best things about podcasts is there’s no shortage of content.
-There’s a podcast for pretty much everything now, and you may already have a growing list of the best podcasts to listen to, including the best history podcasts and best scary podcasts, and the best podcasts for road trips.
+There’s a podcast for pretty much everything now, and you may already have a growing list of the best podcasts to listen to, including the best history podcasts, best scary podcasts, and the best podcasts for road trips.
 Well, add a new category to that list: the best true crime podcasts.

 The true crime genre has grown tremendously within podcasting, and it continues to grow.
 If you’re just getting into the genre, it’s a bit overwhelming to sort through—how do you pick which podcasts to listen to?
 Well, you can start by listening to these best true crime podcasts—and if you’ve been into the true crime genre for a while, see if your favorite podcast made the cut!

 We can’t talk about the best true crime podcasts without mentioning Serial.
 Its first season launched in October 2014, and many consider it the first true crime podcast that brought the genre to the mainstream.
 The first season of Serial explored the 1999 murder of Baltimore high school student Hae Min Lee, including the questionable life-in-prison conviction of Lee’s ex-boyfriend and classmate, Adnan Syed.
 That conviction was overturned on Sept.
 19, 2022, after new evidence was brought to light—including information on two other suspects in the case.
 After spending 23 years in prison, Syed, who maintained his innocence while behind bars, walks free.
 Prosecutors now have to decide if they will pursue a new trial or dismiss the case.